Biography at a glance

 Together with her three siblings she was brought up in the Vosges mountains in the North-East of France in a remote village without telephone, television or transport other than a bicycle.
 She was educated at the Lycée Jules Ferry in St. Dié.
 ‘The kids in my class mostly came from rural backgrounds and had little idea of the world outside their own village lives.
 I was lucky,’ she says, ‘in that my parents had a life full of culture before the war.
 In a place where snow came up to my knees I had no winter coat or boots, but they constantly talked about opera, classical music and about their previous high life.
 In fact, so much so that it enraged us kids.
 But because of all that talk I knew what was out there.
 I was a very shy child, but I longed for the big wide world instead of being frightened of it.’

 After passing her final exams, and ten days after her seventeenth birthday, she left for England to learn the language, spending a difficult year as an au pair.
 She worked nights for four years to pay for her studies at Chelsea School of Art where she later also lectured.

 For ten years she juggled a parallel career of film translation for the National Film Theatre/British Film Institute and her work as freelance Art Editor/Art Director for Time Out magazine.
 ‘We worked at break-neck speed to impossible deadlines.
 Journalism is the best training for authors,’ she says.
 ‘It teaches you the discipline of biting the bullet, working and editing copy under pressure.
-And you get completely used to having your work cut down, sometimes brutally for space reasons.’
+And both journalists and illustrators got completely used to having work cut down, or omitted altogether sometimes brutally for space reasons.’